-The method for making lip balm is only a fraction more complex than mixing, it just involves melting (in a double boiler) and then mixing.
+This nourishing lip balm makes a great gift.
+Just find a pretty little tin or jar – et voilà – a luscious lip balm for under R10, and ready in just under 5 minutes.
+If you’d like to spice it up a notch, you can make a tinted lip balm, which is just as simple.
+The method for making lip balm is only a fraction more complex than mixing, it just involves melting and then mixing.
 Easy enough?
 Give it a try and let me know how it turns out in the comments below.

 Cherry on top

-- Unrefined organic shea butter: UV protection (SPF 5), provides essential fatty acids and nutrients required for collagen production.
+- Unrefined shea butter: provides essential fatty acids and nutrients required for collagen production.
 Softens skin and reduces wrinkles (buy here).

-- Bees wax: UV protection, moisturises and retains moisture in skin for longer by forming a protective barrier on the skin. (buy here)
+- Bees wax: moisturises and retains moisture in skin for longer by forming a protective barrier on the skin. (buy here)

 - Sweet almond oil: Moisturises and nourishes cracked lips, and vitamin E content is anti-ageing and treats sun damage (buy here).

-Which oils do you prefer to use in your natural lip balm recipe?
+Which oils, butters and waxes do you prefer to use in your natural lip balm recipe?
 Please share in the comments below.